Keondra Doyle Hampton

 Keondra earned her associate degree without going into debt and went on to earn a bachelor’s and master’s degree.
 Now, she’s applied for a doctorate program.

-She credits Tulsa Achieves with providing her the opportunity to develop academically and develop socially by engaging in her community through the required services hours for Tulsa Achieves students.
+She credits Tulsa Achieves with providing her the opportunity to develop academically and develop socially by engaging in her community through the required service hours for Tulsa Achieves students.

 Anytime she’s asked to share her experience, she jumps at the opportunity.
 It is one way she can express her gratitude for how Tulsa Achieves shaped her life.